EIDA/eida-statistics/README.md

 ## Aggregator

 The aggregator is meant to be deployed on each EIDA node.

-It is responsible for computing logging statistics with the dataselect usage events as provided by seiscomp.
+The code has moved and now available as an independant project : https://github.com/EIDA/eida-statistics-aggregator

 ## Centralized statistics web service